 - 20 Squid in 30 minutes using 1DFR inshore rods

 - Snapper and salmon action with the 1DFR rods

 1DFR stands for One Directional Fibre Reinforcement.
-This is a type of technology that allows the rod to be strong whilst thin and sensitive.
+This is a type of technology that allows the rod to be strong whilst very thin and sensitive.
 A unique manufacturing process binding the outer fibres allowing the tip to be stronger and thinner.
-Its been reported up to 4 times stronger then a standard blank.
+Its been reported up to 4 times stronger than a standard blank.
 Despite the technology advancements these rods simply look great with a stylish white polish, Eva handles.
 They also come with One Sin Salt guides which means less friction, longer casts and less wear and tear over time.
 With perfectly balanced blanks the 1DFR range ensures greater rod and tip power and longer casting distances.

 The 1DFR range – Size and lengths

 The 1DFR salt range is quite comprehensive.
 They come in many sizes and weights that cover most lure fishing requirements in Australia.
 These areas have been categorised as inshore, offshore and shorespin.
 The inshore spin series for lighter fishing targeting species such as pinkies, whiting, flathead.
 The offshore spin series for targeting bigger species of fish such as Snapper and Gummy sharks.
 And shorespin spin series providing long casting distance for species such as Salmon, Mulloway, Tailor and squid.

 Inshore – 6 foot – 6 -10 kilo

 Inshore – 6 foot 6 inch – 3 -5 kilo